Quantum-Assisted Support Vector Regression: Background

-which is an approximation for the ideal model \texttt{detect}~\eqref{eq:detect}, and yields an approximate shape $\tilde{\bm{s}}$ of an unseen face image.

-In the validation step, which sometimes is referred to as calibration \cite{WWDM20}, the constructed model in the training step is assessed by some performance measures, and hyperparameters of the model are then calibrated in an iterative way.
+In the calibration step, the hyperparameters of the model can be tuned in an iterative way~\cite{Burman89}.

-A cross-validation technique, such as Monte-Carlo cross-validation~(MCCV) or $k$-fold cross validation~\cite{Burman89}, is commonly used for validating the constructed model.
 In this technique, a tuple of optimal hyperparameters of the model is obtained by searching over the hyperparameter space.
-For each tuple of hyperparameters, MCCV randomly samples a dataset $\mathcal{D}_\text{train}$, trains a model on it and calculates the model's performance on $\mathcal{D}_\text{validate}$, and repeat these steps for different pairs of $\mathcal{D}_\text{train}$ and $\mathcal{D}_\text{validate}$ to calculate a mean performance.
-After repeating this process for all possible tuples of hyperparameters, the validation step returns the tuple corresponding to the best model performance.
+For each tuple of hyperparameters, a model is trained on a randomly-sampled subset~$\mathcal{D}_\text{train}$ of $\mathcal{D}_\text{model}$, and the model's performance is evaluated on the remaining dataset.
+A mean performance, corresponding to each tuple of hyperparameters, is then calculated by repeating these two sub-steps for different~$\mathcal{D}_\text{train}$.
+After repeating this process of calculating mean performance for all possible tuples of hyperparameters, the calibration step returns the tuple yielding the best performance.